Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 # Mysteries-of-Galoo
-Object Oriented Choice Driven Text-Based RPG written in Python
+Object Oriented Event Driven Text-Based RPG written in Python

 Armory.py module handles all the weapons, armor, amulets for the characters/enemies.